carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/Cluster Creation and Performance Testing in VirtualBox.md

 ```
 htop
 ```
-which show you the CPU ussage by each core or process.
+which show you the CPU usage by each core or process.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/bbbb12b2-f854-4072-82ce-8987161f21c5"  width="900">
 </p>

-It is important to note that we are launching the tests in two cores (one pero node) instead of four.
+It is important to note that we are launching the tests in two cores (one per node) instead of four.
 The HPCC benchmark performs intensive computing over the CPU, testing it on a 100% usage.
 Deploying the tests in all the cores would cause kernel starvation (all CPU resources are occupied by user-space processes, leaving no time for the operating system kernel to perform critical background tasks).
 This can trigger a soft lockup warning (checked by the watchdog timer), freezing the system, making other processes crash and ending in an error.

 If your nodes have more than two CPUs, then just leaving one for the OS should be enough.

-Finally, once all tests finsih, the summary of the results are written in an output file called `hpccoutf.txt` (there is an example in the repository).
+Finally, once all tests finish, the summary of the results are written in an output file called `hpccoutf.txt` (there is an example in the repository).